 Verdict: This was less rich than the Agrodolce.
 It was nice and drinkable, but I can’t say the Monday gin added a lot of value to this drink.
 I would happily enjoy this mocktail, but probably would not buy a bottle of Monday just for this drink.

 After testing Ghia in all these drinks, I can confidently recommend it as a non-alcoholic aperitif.
 It’s really nice on it’s own (in small amounts) and delicious in mocktails.
 Of all the drinks tested, She Bites was my favorite, with Ghia Greyhound being a close second.
+Try it yourself!

 Ingredients: Water, Reisling White Grape Juice Concentrate, Gentian Root Extract, Yuzu Juice, Lemon Balm Extract, Fig Concentrate, Elderflower Extract, Acacia, Orange Peel Extract, Rosemary Extract, Ginger Extract, Fruit and Vegetable Juice for Color, Potassium Sorbate (preservative, to preserve freshness, less than 0.1%)